Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 7. String of Hearts

-A very popular trailing plant because of its delicate heart-shaped leaves.
+A trendy trailing plant because of its delicate heart-shaped leaves.

 You will find these in a couple of different colour and size varieties, all of them equally as lovely.